simonecasolo/simonecasolo.github.io/index.md

 ---
 ## Hybrid Approaches to Virtual Flow Metering
 Multiphase flow can be simulated and predicted in case sensor data are not available.
-While this could be done via either physical simulators or data-driven machine learning models, hybrid approaches provide a more versatile approach especially when coupled with cloud achitectures.</br>
+While this could be done via either physical simulators or data-driven machine learning models, hybrid approaches provide a more versatile approach especially when coupled with cloud achitectures.</br> In progress.
-In progress.

 ---
 ## Condition Monitoring of Wind Turbine Data
-Several data science methods are used to predict failures in wind turbines for energy generation.
+Several data science methods are used to predict failures in wind turbines for energy generation.</br>In progress.
-In progress.

 ---
 [Project 3 Title](http://example.com/)